 After working as a therapist for over a decade, Angel noticed a common thread amongst many of her minority clients: those on the autism spectrum were either not getting the correct diagnosis, or were getting it much later in development than their white counterparts.
 Being that autism is a condition that has a higher adaptation rate if uncovered earlier in childhood, the delay in treatment and a lack of understanding about autism in general was having a negative effect on the communities she was serving.
 So, she started educating the families during therapy sessions, and the results were noticeable.
 In the cases where families gained more knowledge about autism, they became more invested because they now understood the child/teen/adult on the spectrum.
 With this investment came treatment goal success.

 Angel holds a B.S. in Psychology from Howard University, a M.S. in Mental Health Counseling from Nova Southeastern University, and an M.A. in Spiritual Guidance from Sofia University.
 She has worked in over a half-dozen non-profit organizations focused on youth, and especially youth on the spectrum or with developmental delays.
+Angel is also a certified Infant Toddler Developmental Specialist.
 She hails from and currently lives in West Palm Beach, Florida.